Education

 Until Every Child Has A Chance

 At enrollment, every child is thoroughly assessed to determine their current grade level in each subject as well as their specific learning style.
-This information is put together in what we call a learning profile, which equips teachers to give them developmental grade level material in the format they are best able to receive it; children who learn best visually will receive tailored lessons that play to their visual processing strength; kinesthetic learners will be given multi-sensory lessons; etc.
+This information is put together in what we call a learning profile, which equips learning support specialists to give them developmental grade level material in the format they are best able to receive it; children who learn best visually will receive tailored lessons that play to their visual processing strength; kinesthetic learners will be given multi-sensory lessons; etc.

 Our programs, classes, and facilities are tailored to support these different learning styles and offer therapeutic outlets for students.
 We will have an outdoor classroom, a sensory room, and a therapy room.
 Extracurricular courses like art and therapy will be subtly infused with therapeutic strategy to support students.

 The social atmosphere enables children to build confidence in relationships.
-Teachers are supportive and loving in the midst of behaviors that typically result in isolation for these children, and other students have a capacity to understand their background behavior and challenges in a way that bridges the gap between them.
+Learning Support Specialists are supportive and loving in the midst of behaviors that typically result in isolation for these children, and other students have a capacity to understand their background behavior and challenges in a way that bridges the gap between them.
 Instead of feeling isolated and like an outlier, they grow within a strong community of support where they can practice healthier relationship tools without shame.

 Each student will also have access to optional therapy services, and parents are offered a weekly support group.
 So many of these parents feel alone in their struggles and defeated in connecting with their child.
 These resources give them a social support group that understands their struggles and equips them with trauma-informed tools to transform their relationship with their child.

-Our SOAR program will be offered as an after school program in which children are matched with a mentor to help them set and achieve goals in overcoming obstacles in their lives, achieving academic success, and learning how to practice responsibility and respect.
+Our SOAR program will be offered as an auxiliary program in which children are matched with a mentor to help them set and achieve goals in overcoming obstacles in their lives, achieving academic success, and learning how to practice responsibility and respect.
 They are also matched with another community mentor to take part in service learning.

-The environment and structure of Providence Academy is designed to holistically support children with extreme needs and their families in ways that create success in every area of their lives.
+The environment and structure of Providence Learning Center is designed to holistically support children with extreme needs and their families in ways that create success in every area of their lives.
 We’re entering the areas where hopelessness has reigned and offering our hand to support these children and families in reaching their full potential.

 Families in our community who have exhausted all other educational options are already lining up to enroll–and we are so excited to be able to serve them with excellence.
 This is only the beginning of extending a model that will change the lives of countless children and families–Until Every Child Has A Chance.